Roxanna Hammett is a member of the Trusts and Estates and Tax Groups.

 Roxy is a cum laude graduate of Cornell University Law School and received the Joseph Weintraub Memorial Scholarship.
 She volunteered in the Income Tax Assistance (VITA) program and was a member of the Women’s Law Association.
 She earned her undergraduate degree from Drew University, where she graduated summa cum laude and was a member of the dean’s list.
 While at Drew University, she was a member of Phi Beta Kappa, Pi Sigma Alpha (National Political Science Honor Society), the Drew Scholars program, the French Club, Le Journal Français, Drew Law Journal and the Judicial Board.

-Roxy speaks frequently at seminars on estate planning, including those sponsored by the Divorce Education Center of New Jersey, CIGNA, CFG, Inc., CohnReznick LLP, the Denville Community Church, Franciscan Oaks and the firm, as well as at meetings of the Manhattan Twins Club and the Rockaway Rotary Club.
+Roxy speaks frequently at seminars on estate planning, including those sponsored by the Divorce Education Center of New Jersey, CIGNA, CFG, Inc., CohnReznick LLP, Morgan Stanley, the Denville Community Church, Franciscan Oaks and the firm, as well as at meetings of the Manhattan Twins Club and the Rockaway Rotary Club.
 In addition to appearing on the Essex County Bar Association’s “Ask a Lawyer” program, she served as a panelist at the “Administering the Modest Estate: Challenges and Solutions” seminar sponsored by the New Jersey Institute for Continuing Legal Education (ICLE).
 Roxy recently served as a speaker during the National Business Institute's "Trusts From A to Z" and "Estate Administration from Start to Finish" seminars.

 Roxy contributed to David L. Schlossberg’s article, “New IRS Letter Ruling for Loan Guarantors,” published in the New Jersey Law Journal.
 She and John H. Skarbnik co-authored “Estate Tax Repeal Adds Uncertainty to Estate Planning,” published in The Real Estate Tax Digest.
 She co-authored, with Stephen Ferszt and Austin Lilling, “Recent Rulings on Trusts as Beneficiaries of IRAs and Qualified Plans May Necessitate Changes to Estate Plans,” published in the New Jersey Law Journal.
 She also contributed to two New Jersey Law Journal articles, “When a Decedent’s Estate is in the Chain of Title,” with Richard Gelfond, and “Protect Trust Assets from a Child’s Poor Decisions While Avoiding the GST Tax,” with Stephen Ferszt and Shannon Keim.